heycarsten/lcbo-api/static/source/news/2014-12-08-whats-next-for-lcbo-api.md

 ### Webhooks

-Now that LCBO API has the concept of accounts and Access Keys adding support for webhooks is totally doable.
-You'll be able to register against numerous events like when products are added or removed, when prices change, and product availability notices, not to mention when new datasets become available.
+Now that LCBO API has the concept of accounts and Access Keys adding support for webhooks is a much less daunting task.
+You'll be able to register against numerous events such as when products are added or removed, when prices change, and when product availability changes.
+This will make adding notification functionality to apps a lot easier and more reliable.

 ### Products Meta API

-I want to work with sites like [Untappd](https://untappd.com) to incorporate ratings and other useful data so that it can be used in queries.
+I'd love to integrate with top-notch products like [Untappd](https://untappd.com) to incorporate ratings and other useful data so that it can be used in queries.
 This data would only become visible if you ask for it in requests, imagine something like `/products?meta=untappd` returning:

 ```json
 {